abidalisyed80/greenplum/README.md

 # Installing Greenplum Database on Ubuntu 18.04 LTS

+#NOTE: Before proceeding to greenplum Installation, make sure you have installed all required dependencies mentioned in `README.Ubuntu.bash`
 Follow these steps to install and configure Greenplum Database on Ubuntu 18.04 LTS.

 1. **Add hostname entry to `/etc/hosts`**